dexie/dexie-website/docs/StorageManager.md

 ## What is "storage" and how does it apply to Dexie?

 Dexie is just a wrapper for IndexedDB and enables the creation of (and access to) client databases in your browser.
-StorageManager is a way to configure how IndexedDB will store its data for any database at on your web-site or app.
+StorageManager is a way to configure how IndexedDB will store its data for any database on your website or app.

 ## Prohibit Unwanted Dialogs?

-Using navigator.storage.persist() may prompt the end user for permission.
-Personally, I would not like a webapp to ask for a permission the first thing it did.
-I would rather provide my own GUI to advertise that based on my app's criterias.
+Using `navigator.storage.persist()` may prompt the end user for permission.
+Personally, I would not like a webapp to ask for a permission as the first thing it does.
+I would rather provide my own GUI to advertise that based on my app's criteria.
 For example, when the user seems to get more involved with the application, I could advertise and explain that the app might need to ensure that the data will not be accidentially cleared without user's notice.
 Or it could be turned on in a *Settings* menu for your app.

-Chrome and Firefox also implements this differently.
-In Chrome, the "persistent" or "best-effort" mode is not decided by the end user but is based on how the user has interacted with the application, so it might actually be the case that your application is already allowed to be "persistent" without promting the user for that permission.
-And the opposite - persist() may return false without ever prompting the user...
+Chrome and Firefox also implement this differently.
+In Chrome, the "persistent" or "best-effort" mode is not decided by the end user but is based on how the user has interacted with the application, so it might actually be the case that your application is already allowed to be "persistent" without prompting the user for that permission.
+And the opposite - `persist()` may return false without ever prompting the user...

 Luckily, the [Storage](https://storage.spec.whatwg.org) standard has taken into consideration the case when apps do not want to show dialogs initially as it is possible to convert existing storages to become persistent.
 There is also a [permissions](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/permissions) API that lets you ask whether a certain permission needs to be prompted for or not.
-User may have configured the browser to allow this already, or your app is run in installed mode and get the permissions implicitely.
+Users may have configured the browser to allow this already, or your app is run in installed mode and gets the permissions implicitly.
 See [Summary](#summary) for a sample on how to control user dialogs.

 ## How Much Data Can Be Stored?